 The Swedish Parliament and government have decided to change a number of regulations due to the corona virus/covid-19.

 The deduction from sick pay during the qualifying period

-From the 27th of March you will no longer need a doctor’s certificate the first 21 days you are ill.
-If you are still ill after 21 days you will need to hand in a doctor’s certificate when you apply for sick pay.
+From the 27th March you will no longer need a doctor’s certificate for the first 21 days you are ill.
+If you are still ill after 21 days you will need to hand in a doctor’s certificate when you apply for sickness benefit.